-In 2003, we helped Danielle Smith, a young aspiring photographer from Lambeth, to gain an internship with professional freelance photographer, Dez Mighty.
+In 2007, we helped Danielle Smith, a young aspiring photographer from Lambeth, to gain an internship with professional freelance photographer, Dez Mighty.
 Dez took Danielle, who has now become a professional photographer in her own right, to that years Mobo Awards, where one of her photographs of that event was later placed in an issue of Hello Magazine.

-More recently, we were awarded £21,900 by the Heritage Lottery Fund to arrange for a group of young people to create a project that would help them to find careers in the music industry at the same time as researching the history of Black Entertainment and 1980s Black History.
+That same year MMBB was awarded £21,900 by the Heritage Lottery Fund to arrange for a group of young people to create a project that would help them to find careers in the music industry at the same time as researching the history of Black Entertainment and 1980s Black History.

 Named the 80's Babies Project, we worked alongside singer songwriter Omar MBE and Don E a producer of the Sugar Babes and Bass Guitarist for Grace Jones to contribute to the knowledge of 80's music and Black History during this period.
 This project led to Don E producing a song for one of our 80s Babies, Floetic Lara who recently featured in 2015 BBC ‘THE Voice and Lianne La Havas who was nominated for a Grammy award 2015